Guilouz/Klipper-Flsun-S1/docs/Config_Reference.md

 #   A list of G-Code commands to execute when the button is released.
 #   G-Code templates are supported.
 The default is to not run any
 #   commands on a button release.
+#debounce_delay:
+#   A period of time in seconds to debounce events prior to running the
+#   button gcode.
+If the button is pressed and released during this
+#   delay, the entire button press is ignored.
+Default is 0.
 ```

 ### [output_pin]